carbon-language/carbon-lang/llvm/docs/AMDGPUUsage.rst

 -------------------------------------

 This section describes how certain debugger information entry attributes are used by AMDGPU.
-See the sections in DWARF Version 5 section 2 which are updated by *DWARF Extensions For Heterogeneous Debugging* section :ref:`amdgpu-dwarf-debugging-information-entry-attributes`.
+See the sections in DWARF Version 5 section 3.3.5 and 3.1.1 which are updated by *DWARF Extensions For Heterogeneous Debugging* section :ref:`amdgpu-dwarf-low-level-information` and :ref:`amdgpu-dwarf-full-and-partial-compilation-unit-entries`.

 .. _amdgpu-dwarf-dw-at-llvm-lane-pc: